Lake Chelan wine and food and Gamble Sands

 In downtown Lake Chelan, The Landing restaurant is upscale and modern, with a beautiful view of Chelan Riverwalk Park towards the back, and the buzzing of downtown’s boutique stores out front.

-STAY: Even if you don’t golf, you’re going to love the magnificent Inn at Gamble Sands.
-And if you do golf, you’re going to feel raised to cloud nine, as Gamble Sands is consistently ranked one of the best public golf courses in country.
+STAY: Located about 40 minutes outside of Lake Chelan, the magnificent Inn at Gamble Sands offers beautiful lodging.
+If you golf, you’re going to feel raised to cloud nine, as Gamble Sands is consistently ranked one of the best public golf courses in country.

 Open year round, with a bonus of reduced rates during winter, the Inn at Gamble Sands blends modestly and seamlessly into its natural surroundings—and by that we mean incredible vistas of the glimmering Columbia River and dramatic Cascade Mountains.
 The surrounding soils of the high desert are fringed by swaying fescue grasses and wildflowers holding firm to the edges of the golf greens.